worldbank/rio-safe-space/Online Appendices/Supplemental Material/Rider audits/Rider reports/Exit survey.md

 **Introduction to questions 11-12**:
 Imagine that you were taking a ride during your usual rush hour commute.
 Please imagine:
-1) you are paid to ride the Supervia and collect data on your experience on either the mixed or or reserved space
+    - You are paid to ride the Supervia and collect data on your experience on either the mixed or or reserved space
-2) you have to select which space to take prior to boarding
+    - You have to select which space to take prior to boarding
-3) the enforcement of the women’s-only rule is the same as normal
+    - The enforcement of the women’s-only rule is the same as normal

 11. Which space would you prefer to ride given these options:
     - Option 1: You are paid 5.00 reais to ride the public space